raul23/interactive-organizer/README.rst

    :align: left
    :alt: Basic command: main menu

-We will go through each of the options in the main menu using this simple command as a starter.
+We will go through each of the options in the menu using this simple command as a starter.

 `:information_source:`